JamFfm/PHMeasure/README.md

 key in

-cd /home/pi/craftbeerpi3/modules/plugins/PHMeasure/
+sudo chown -R pi /home/pi/craftbeerpi3/modules/plugins/PHMeasure

 than key in

-sudo chown -R pi /home/pi/craftbeerpi3/modules/plugins/LCDDisplay
+cd /home/pi/craftbeerpi3/modules/plugins/PHMeasure

 than key in